syntalos/syntalos/docs/tutorials/D2_new-python-module.rst

 After setting all metadata, it is time to actually write your module's code!
 Open ``mod-main.py`` for an example.
 The Python module has the same familiar ``prepare()``, ``start()``, ``loop()`` and ``stop()`` functions like a Python Script module, that Syntalos will call at the appropriate time.
 Ports are also accessed the same way, and data is also submitted the same way.
-Refer to the :doc:`Syio API documentation </syio_api>` for a full reference of all available methods.
+Refer to the :doc:`syntalos_mlink API documentation </pysy-mlink-api>` for a full reference of all available methods.

 In addition to the known methods, a Python module also has a ``set_settings(settings: bytes)`` and ``change_settings(old_settings: bytes) -> bytes``